HLegoinha/HARPN/README.md

 geckodriver: https://github.com/mozilla/geckodriver/releases/tag/v0.26.0 (apears in the end of the page)

-After the above download is finihed, depending on your OS you can find detailed instructions for the procedures in order to correctly use the function.
+After the download is finished, depending on your OS you can find detailed instructions for the procedures in order to correctly use the function.

 After following those procedures the function is ready to be used by giving the following arguments in the following order: